michielbdejong/minion/doc/spec-1.0.md

 ## Image

-* key: the image name by which this Docker image is identified on [the Docker registry](http://registry.hub.docker.com/)
+* key: the image name by which this is referred to in 'application' fields in backends
-* fields: (no mandatory fields)
+* fields:
+  * pull: Docker image is identified on [the Docker registry](http://registry.hub.docker.com/)

 ## Customer